Four RFID + Edge Computing Use Cases

 Edge computing architectures ensure that the benefits of RFID investments are realized as issues occur, saving valuable seconds in time-critical environments.
 Just as RFID systems automate inventory reconciliation, RFID systems that perform edge analytics can continuously compare the flow of inventory with inventory logs, schedules, and manifests.
 Inventory systems can alert operators instantly if there is a count mismatch, or if inventory is being consumed faster than scheduled.
 This real-time information can ensure that inventory counts are accurate, and help to eliminate inventory shortages based on errant inventory counts.

-Learn how Swim ESP™ for Logistics can empower RFID applications with Edge Analytics, to optimize and alleviate your RFID/RTLS data overload.
+Learn how SWIM can empower RFID applications with Edge Analytics, to optimize and alleviate your RFID/RTLS data overload.
 Swim ESP can help transform and manage your RFID data using processing data at the edge.
 Transform your data lakes into actionable insights with Machine Learning